robwoodford/SEC-Card-Game/how_to_use_cards.md

 ---

 There are two editions of the Net Zero Cards.
- -	The online edition version found here, which are embedded into the various ‘Petals’ and Tasks of this Net Zero Toolkit.
+ -	The online edition version embedded into the various ‘Petals’ and Tasks of this Net Zero Toolkit.
  -	A physical pack of 50+ cards which can be ordered through the General Synod Office of the Scottish Episcopal Church.

 <img alt-text=' ' src='{{"/graphics/NetZeroCards-physical.jpg" | relative_url}}'  alt="Physical Pack of the Net Zero Cards" width="500px">